hydrogen-css/hydrogen/CONTRIBUTING.md

 - write a variable export file if it was requested
 - write the processed CSS file as hydrogen.css

-### CSS properties and implementation
+### Custom CSS properties and implementation

-- if the property needs custom scripting, create a script in `lib/scripts/properties`
+- if the property needs custom scripting, create a script in `lib/scripts/properties/custom`
-- if necessary, add imports to the build script in `lib/scripts/build-hydrogen.js`
-- add the property's scripts to the build in `lib/scripts/build-hydrogen.js`
+- add the property to the sorting function in `lib/scripts/properties/sort-custom-properties.js`
-- add the new property to the property data model in `lib/data/property-model.json`
+- add the new property to the property data model in `lib/data/property-model.js`
-- test the property by adding it to the testing UI markup in `tests/markup/site`
+- test the property by adding it to the testing UI markup in `tests/basics/input/index.html`
-- if it's a custom property, add tests to the error testing markup in `tests/markup/errors`
+- add tests to the error testing markup in `tests/markup/errors`
-- add the new property's syntax to the snippets file in `hydrogen.snippets.json`
+- add the new property's syntax to the snippets file in `.vscode/hydrogen.snippets.json`
-- update the project's own local .vscode snippets file in `.vscode/hydrogen.code-snippets`
 - add release notes for the property in the changelog

-#### How to add basic CSS properties

-#### How to add complex CSS properties

 ### Updating the documentation